raycg/Open-Research-Playbook/templates/B-knowledge-transfer-checklist.md

 ---

-### Final Note
+## Final Note

+> **If the next researcher cannot continue the work, knowledge transfer is not yet complete.**

 Knowledge transfer is complete only after successful verification.

-This checklist confirms that the transfer process has started.
+This checklist confirms that the knowledge transfer process has started.

 Verification and acceptance are documented separately.